matopher/ok-coders-spring-2017-back-end/10-restify/01-express.md

 1. Calling next() is done to run the next handler in the chain and is generally best practice unless you want to short-circuit the handler chain in which case next(false) will work.
 2. You can use Regular Expressions in your routes as well.
+3. There is a server.use that takes function(req, res, next) handlers and is run BEFORE all other routes.
+It is useful for performing actions on all incoming routes before they are processed by other handlers.